Casablanca Climate Leadership Forum (CCLF) 2025

 Research Scientist, Louisiana Universities Marine Consortium (LUMCON)

-Climate Change Expert (Chief Climate Change & Green Growth Specialist) at the African Development Bank (AfDB)
+Climate Change Adaptation Expert at the African Development Bank (AfDB)

 Dr. Balgis Osman Elasha is a Climate Change and Green Growth Expert with African Development Bank.
 Osman-Elasha’s work has received global attention.
 A lead author of the UN’s Intergovernmental Panel on Climate Change reports, she was among a select few to represent the group in 2007 in Oslo to receive the Nobel Peace Prize, next to Al Gore.
 The following year, she was awarded the UN’s Champions of the Earth Prize.